pmmendoza/NC-among-alternatives/README.md

 2) 'ZA7581_cp.csv' - The party dataset.
 You can find this under 'Downloads > Other documents

 *2. Run the party matching script*
-The script '01_party-matching-EPEES-EES.R' links and matches parties in the Voter Component of the European Election Study (EES) to parties in the EPEES_2019, the 2019 European Parliament Election Expert Survey dataset.
+The script '01_harmonisation-and-matching.R' links and matches parties in the Voter Component of the European Election Study (EES) to parties in the EPEES_2019, the 2019 European Parliament Election Expert Survey dataset.

+The resulting file will be:
+1. a .csv match file with a time stamp "00 2023-10-18_Linkage-matched-parties.csv" that includes i.a. the unique party id in the EES dataset and a newly created unique party id for the EPEES_19 dataset.
+2. Harmonised versions of the EPEES_19 and EES datasets.

 The matching is done in two steps.
 1. matching of parties via partyfacts.